llvm-doe-org/llvm-project/clang/README-OpenACC-status.md

         * Some async/wait features might not be covered yet and thus will still produce compile-time diagnostics.
 We are adding them as the need arises in the applications we are investigating.
+    * `-fopenacc-fake-tile-clause`
+        * Clacc accepts but mostly discards the OpenACC `tile` clause.
+That is, it has no OpenMP translation in source-to-source mode, but it can cause predetermined `private` clauses, as described below.
+        * If a `collapse` clause and a `tile` clause appear on the same `loop` construct, a compile-time error diagnostic is produced.
+While OpenACC 3.3 does not specify this restriction, both NVHPC 22.11 and GCC 12.2.0 enforce it.
+        * If a `tile` clause contains *N* size expressions, there must be *N* tightly nested loops following the `loop` construct, or a compile-time error diagnostic is produced.
+        * Predetermined `private` is computed for the loop control variables in those *N* loops in the same manner as it would be in the case of a `collapse(`*N*`)` clause.
+This appears to mimic the behavior of GCC 12.2.0.
+OpenACC 3.3 uses the term "associated loop" in the specification of predetermined `private` clauses and `collapse` clauses but not in the specification of `tile` clauses, so this behavior is not clear.
+NVHPC 22.11 instead performs a liveness analysis to determine data attributes.
+        * Each size expression within a `tile` clause must be either `*` or a positive constant integer expression.
+Otherwise, a compile-time error diagnostic is produced.
+There is one exception for now: a size expression can also be a non-constant integer expression.
+OpenACC 3.3 does not require support for non-constant integer expressions, GCC 12.2.0 rejects them with compile-time error diagnostics, and NVHPC 22.11 ignores the entire `tile` clause if it contains one (as reported by `-Minfo`).
+Clacc accepts them for now just because Kokkos's OpenACC backend currently uses them (even though they are apparently discarded by NVHPC).

 Run-Time Environment Variables
 ------------------------------